softleader/specification-mapper/README.md

 It is influenced by [tkaczmarzyk/specification-arg-resolver](https://github.com/tkaczmarzyk/specification-arg-resolver).
 We used specification-arg-resolver extensively for a period of time.
 However, in specification-arg-resolver, we had to expose the entity directly to the API.
 This became a conflict when we started implementing the [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and became more concerned about layer dependencies.
 This conflict led to the development of Specification Mapper.

 In the Clean Architecture, Specification Mapper provides a convenient way to convert and use any POJO in any layer.
-By using Specification Mapper, we can effectively manage dependencies between layers and achieve a clear and structured code architecture.
-With Specification Mapper, you can define and manipulate specifications more effortlessly in your application, improving code readability and maintainability.
+For example, in the infrastructure layer, Specification mapper can be used to convert domain objects into specifications.
+By using Specification Mapper, we can effectively manage dependencies between layers and achieve a clear and structured code architecture, enhancing code readability and maintainability.

 The current version is implemented using Jakarta.
-If you are using Javax, please refer to [this link](https://github.com/softleader/specification-mapper/tree/main).
+If you are using Javax, please refer to [this link](https://github.com/softleader/specification-mapper/tree/javax).

 ## Getting Started